d3vilh/vpntv/README.md

 At the moment it is **in active developement** and **Testers are welcome!**

 ## Development status:
-* Everything is working fine with WiFi connection, yay!
+* Everything is working fine with WiFi connections, yay!
-* Ethernet connection is not develpped yet, its planned as next step after I'll got free Raspberry Pi 4 board.
+* Ethernet connection is not tested yet.
 * Documentation for [HW configuration](https://github.com/d3vilh/vpntv-hardware) in progress.
-* Developement of BeeGo based web-ui for client Certs upload is planned but dev is not started yet
+* Developement of BeeGo based web-ui for client Certs upload was initially planned but Im too lazy to do it now.